Why enterprises need a governed runtime between AI intent and consequence.

 Why prompts and agents alone are not enough

 A model can reason, summarize, extract, or draft.
 An agent framework can help organize steps.
-But enterprise systems also need:
+But consequential enterprise systems also need:

-• Durable workflow state
+- Durable world state

-• Bounded tools and explicit action surfaces
+- Bounded tools and explicit action surfaces

-• Policy checks and approval gates
+- Policy checks and approval gates

-• Replay, traceability, and provenance
+- Audit-ready replay, traceability, and provenance

-• Human-in-the-loop control where risk is high
+- Human-in-the-loop control where risk is high

 Without that runtime layer, organizations end up rebuilding the same control and trust features over and over.